 In every metro station, there is at least one Ticket Vending Machine.
 To protect the benefit of the customer, it has a very strong security and network stability.
 STM builds a stable network to make sure that thousands of users can use the system and rely on its service.

+Good.

 Context of Use Model for STM